Hossam-H22/UpVote-App-API/README.md

 ## Features

 - User registration and authentication.
-- Add posts, comments, and reply on comments.
+- Add posts, and comments, and reply to comments.
 - Input validation using Joi.
 - Password hashing with Bcryptjs.
 - Seamless media uploads using Cloudinary.